10 People Who Have Misplaced Their Oscars

 10. Hattie McDaniel

-McDaniel, famous for her Supporting Actress win as Mammy in Gone with the Wind, donated her Best Actress award to Howard University.
+Hattie McDaniel, famous for her Supporting Actress win as Mammy in Gone with the Wind, donated her Best Actress Oscar to Howard University.
 It was displayed in the fine arts complex for a time, but went missing sometime in the 1960s.
 No one seems to know exactly when or how, but there are rumors that the Oscar was unceremoniously dumped into the Potomac by students angered by racial stereotypes such as the one she portrayed in the film.